fddemora/fddemora/README.md

 ### Hi there 👋

 My name is Fellipe.

-I currently work as a Salesforce developer and admin.
+- 🖥  I currently work as a Salesforce developer.

-I have 4 certifications: Salesforce JavaScript, Salesforce Admin, Salesforce PD1, and OCA Java Programmer.

-My current goal is to get certified in Salesforce Vlocity.
-I also have a plan to develop a portfolio to showcase my future projects. <br/>
+- 🌱 Currently learning Vlocity and will go for the vlocity platform developer.